ZimNovich/mxn-jsx-transpiler/README.md

 const conv = require("mxn-jsx-transpiler");
 let ast_new = conv(ast, { factory: "h" });
 ```
+Parameters

+    ast {Object} - babel ast to transform JSX in
+    pragma {String} - pragma to use, e.g. React.createElement

 Please note that this tool only converts JSX AST into regular ES5-compliant JavaScript AST.
 If you want to transpile your source code, check out Babel and Buble transpilers.